-We have committed significant resources to begin international operations, initially in Australia, where we started to write business in June 2007.
-In view of our need to dedicate capital to our domestic mortgage insurance operations, we have been exploring alternatives for our international activities which may include a partner or reinsurance.
-Because these efforts have not been successful to date, we are also implementing reductions in our Australian headcount.
+We have committed significant resources to begin international operations, primarily in Australia, where we started to write business in June 2007, and also in Canada, where we previously expected to begin writing business in 2008.
+In view of our need to dedicate capital to our domestic mortgage insurance operations, we have been exploring alternatives for our Australian activities which may include a sale of our Australian operations or reinsurance.
+Because these efforts have not been successful to date, we have reduced our Australian headcount and we expect our Australian volume to decline materially.
 In addition to the general economic and insurance business-related factors discussed above, we are subject to a number of other risks from having deployed capital in Australia, including foreign currency exchange rate fluctuations and interest-rate volatility particular to Australia.
+In addition, we have ceased our efforts to expand our business into the Canadian market and eliminated our Canadian staff.